Armi1014/Twitch-Channel-Points-Miner-v2/README.md

 You can watch only two streamers per time.
 With `priority` settings, you can select which streamers watch by use priority.
 You can use an array of priority or single item.
 I suggest using at least one priority from `ORDER`, `POINTS_ASCENDING`, `POINTS_DESCENDING` because, for example, If you set only `STREAK` after catch all watch streak, the script will stop to watch streamers.
 Available values are the following:
  - `STREAK` - Catch the watch streak from all streamers
- - `DROPS` - Claim all drops from streamers with drops tags enabled
+ - `DROPS` - Claim all drops from streamers with drops tags enabled; unsubscribed viewers skip campaigns where only subscription-only drops remain
  - `SUBSCRIBED` - Prioritize streamers you're subscribed to (higher subscription tiers are mined first)
  - `ORDER` - Following the order of the list
  - `POINTS_ASCENDING` - On top the streamers with the lowest points